 This standard intends to define the accounting principles and reporting requirements for investment agency (Al-Wakala Bi Al-Istithmar) transactions and instruments to be in line with the ever-changing global best practices, in hand of both the principal and the agent.

-This standard shall be applicable on the financial statements of the Fund for the periods beginning on or after 1 January 2020.
+This standard shall be applicable on the financial statements of the Fund for the periods beginning on or after 1 January 2021, with early adoption permitted.